Sell Vinyl Records

 If you're wondering, "where can I sell my vinyl records near me?"
 You've come to the right place.
 We're in Los Alamitos California, in easy driving distance from anywhere in Orange County and Los Angeles.
 But since we'll gladly travel even further for large, high-quality vinyl collections, we're near you no matter where you are.

-Whether you're handling a loved one's estate or simply want to downsize, if you’ve got good vinyl, we'd love to hear from you.
+Whether you're handling a loved one's estate or simply want to downsize, if you’ve got vinyl records, we'd love to hear from you.

 MUSICAL GENRES

-We're looking for all types of music and classic vinyls, including Rock, Pop, Jazz, Classical, Soul, Blues, Metal, and Soundtrack (U.S. and U.K. original pressings).
+We're looking for all types of vinyl records, including Rock, Punk, Pop, Jazz, Classical, Soul, Blues, Metal, and Soundtrack (U.S. and U.K. original pressings).
 Imports, Audiophile, and MOFI are especially sought-after by our community of avid collectors.

 Photo: CC 2.0 By A-SA Jimmy Baikovicius via Wikimedia Commons.